I've had a grim year, it's been a bit dark.

-It was all about putting on my big boy pants and pushing through the shit stain, yeehaw!
+It was all about putting on my big boy pants and pushing through the shit stain, yeehaw and all that.

 I don't usually take life so seriously and I don't plan on doing so in 2025 but it was what it was this year.